mdx-js/mdx/docs/index.md

 ## Why?

 Before MDX, some of the benefits of writing Markdown were lost when integrating with JSX.
-Implementations were often template string-based which required lots of escaping and other cumbersome syntax.
+Implementations were often template string-based which required lots of escaping and cumbersome syntax.

 MDX seeks to make writing with Markdown _and_ JSX simpler while being more expressive.
 The possibilities are endless when you combine components (that can even be dynamic or load data) with the simplicity of Markdown for long-form content.

 ## Try it

 ```.mdx
 # Hello, world!